ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 fight&#x27; with a coal-heaved or con­
 tend with a base character, for&#x27;
-they will be safe to black yo
+they will be safe to black you
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_kerr_ver01:data:sn84038216:print:1878031301:0209/pct:68.984408,11.664779,25.747998,86.086394/!600,600/0/default.jpg"/>
 </td>